maxlath/import-wikidata-dump-to-couchdb/README.md

 endline=10
 ./import.js ./isWriter.json $startline $endline
 ```

+#### Behavior on conflict
+In the config file (`./config/default.js`), you can set the behavior on conflict, that is, when the importers tries to add an entity that was already previously added to CouchDB: `update`, `pass`, or `exit`.
+Defaults to `update` as it's smart enough to pass documents that don't have changed.

 ### See also
 * [wikidata-filter](https://github.com/maxlath/wikidata-filter): a command-line tool to filter a Wikidata dump by claim